 Natura Argentina is committed to the conservation of natural ecosystems through the creation of protected areas, promoting the participation of local stakeholders.
 In this way, we hope to preserve our natural and cultural values for future generations.

-Natura International has its roots in Pacific Biodiversity Institute (PBI), a 20-year-old nonprofit research and training organization based in Washington State, USA.
-PBI closed in 2018 and rearranged its strategy into a series of more effective organizations: the Center for Large Landscape Conservation, the Institute of Conservation Biology, and Natura International.
-That same year, the Natura International team constituted its team based in Córdoba, Argentina, for the promotion of protected areas and specific programs of protection, conservation and education on environmental care and endangered species.
+Natura Argentina has its roots in Pacific Biodiversity Institute (PBI), a 20-year-old nonprofit research and training organization based in Washington State, USA.
+PBI closed in 2018 and rearranged its strategy into other organizations, including Natura International which took the Argentina staff and continued the projects in that country.
+That same year, the team was based in Córdoba, Argentina, and formed Natura Argentina, for the promotion of protected areas and specific programs of protection, conservation and education on environmental care and endangered species.

 WLT’s first project with Natura Argentina, the Santa Victoria Este Chaco Provincial Reserve, aims to create a Provincial Protected area of over 600,000 hectares in north-eastern Argentina, in the Chaco forests bordering Bolivia and Paraguay.
 This area is in good conservation status, and would protect an extensive area of the Chaco dry forest ecosystem that is being rapidly deforested for cattle and soybeans.
 The area is home to both local indigenous and creole communities who have requested and are supportive of a protected area designation.
 The final area will be zoned, with a significant amount of land (up to ~400,000 ha) declared as strict conservation/indigenous areas, with other areas where integrated forest management will occur.

 The second project WLT is supporting is to create the first National Park of Catamarca province, an area as big as 200,000 ha with enormous biodiversity: Sierras de Ambato.